-Abbots Langley Branch meets at The Working Mens Club, Trowley Rise, Abbots Langley WD5 0LN (T: 01923 263 289) on the first Monday of the month, unless it's a bank holiday when we meet on the second Monday.
+Abbots Langley Branch meets at The Working Mens Club, 21 Trowley Rise, Abbots Langley WD5 0LN 07527 213 921 on the first Tuesday of the month at 7-30pm for 8pm.

 Membership is open to everyone.
 If you have an interest in the objectives of the Legion and want to help and support for those who have served and their families, come and join us.
 We welcome men and women of all ages, whether they have served in the Armed Forces or not.

 - Remembrance is kept alive and that the sacrifices our brave Service men and women have made are never forgotten.